David Avidan: Biography and literary career

-Avidan died on May 11, 1995 in his Tel Aviv apartment at the age of 61.
-Since his death, Avidan's reputation has been on the rise both in literary circles and in the popular imagination, positioning him as one of the core poets of the Israeli canon.
+Since his death, Avidan's reputation has been on the rise both in literary circles and in the popular imagination, positioning him as one of the core and contemporary poets of the Israeli canon.
 A volume of Selected Poems by Avidan, "Futureman," translated by Tsipi Keller, has been published by Phoneme Media in 2017.

+He left a profound mark on Hebrew poetry, but the notion of being only a poet seemed narrow-minded to him.
+His image was etched into the cultural consciousness of Israelis primarily thanks to his poems, but also due to the fatal richness and joy he poured into all forms of communication — through his constant movement between texts and actions that challenged public propriety, and through his yearning for the communication of the future.

+The David Avidan Archive was deposited in t he archive of the Heksherim Institute for the Study of Jewish and Israeli Literature and Culture at Ben-Gurion University of the Negev in Be’er Sheva.

 Awards

 In 1993, Avidan was the co-recipient (jointly with Amalia Kahana-Carmon) of the Bialik Prize for Hebrew literature.